 Families are always encouraged to attend the main service.
 Children are invited to follow the Torah procession, as well as to help lead the blessings over the grape juice and challah at the end of the main service in the Sanctuary.
 We also provide free babysitting and concurrent children's programming that many of our young people choose to attend.

 Babysitting: 10:30am - 12:30pm for ages 2-6 weekly.
 We have created a safe and warm space for young children to be while their parents are engaged in prayer.

-Shabbat Lataf: 10:30am-11am for ages 4-6.
-This new Shabbat morning program for younger children and their parents/grandparents is led by Rachel Harrison, our Kitah Alef teacher, who is also a cantorial student.
+Shabbat Lataf: 11-11:30am for ages 4-6.
+Our Shabbat morning program for younger children and their parents/grandparents is led by Rachel, our Kitah Alef teacher, who is also a cantorial student.
 Through engaging songs, prayers, movement, and stories, we will celebrate Shabbat together.
+Younger siblings welcome.

 Junior Congregation: 11:00am - 12:00pm for ages 7-11.
 This joyous group, led by our own Bet Am Shalom teens, shares the experience of community prayer and song and explores the weekly Torah portion.

 We welcome visitors to all our services.
 Our shabbat morning greeters will be delighted to make you feel at home if you identify yourself as a visitor or a new member.
 If you would like to have someone host you at a service, please email Vicki Presser, vpresser [at] aol [dot] com, a member of our outreach committee, and she will gladly arrange for someone to be your host.

 Some congregants prepare for Shabbat by gathering an hour before services for a Jewish meditation session or yoga program, each held about once a month.